hairizuanbinnoorazman/blog/content/posts/20220305_weightLossJourney.md

 - Day 2: Hunger pangs start to come in; maybe have slight headache (could be from fuel switch for brain from glucose to ketones? maybe?)
 - Day 3-5: Feel ok during the day but sometimes, hard to sleep.
 Caffeine is way more effective in the fasted stated state that the fed state

+Naturally, the longer the fast, the faster the weight tanks (still a goal till this day).
+I'm close to my healthy BMI range and I just need to continue on this journey for a couple of months before finally just maintaining my weight and food intake.
+Apparently, one thing I've found out was that for Asian males; the BMI to target for is 23.0, which is really quite low - I've previously thought it was 25.0 but apparently, further studies pointed that it is better for asians to aim for lower BMI due to different body builds.
+If you wish to calculate your BMI, you can try using this mini tool that I've built for myself: [BMI Calculator](/bmi-calculator)

+Another effect that kind of came along with these experiments is that I actually prefer to be in a "hungry" state rather than a "fed" state.
+While being in the "hungry" state, I'd feel more active and my mind is sharper and I feel way more motivated as compared to the "fed" state.
+In the "fed" state - it always felt like as though I'm in sort of a "food coma" kind of state - movements being quite sluggish and all I want to do is to just lie down and do nothing for the whole day.
+However, these are just my feelings on how I feel my body is at that point of time; who knows, it could just be a placebo effect from watching all those youtube videos on long term fasting.

 ## Afterthoughts

-This whole weight loss has been a huge learning journey; the part nes that actually surprised me the most was the one about the food pyramid.
+This whole weight loss has been a huge learning journey; the part that actually surprised me the most was the one about the food pyramid.
 I still remembered when I was young, I kind of thought that the following the food pyramid is kind of the way to get a healthy body.
 That, as well as plenty of exercise.
 Who would have known that there was a huge dark secret behind all those food recommendations.

 Nowadays, food recommendations are quite complex and they change every other year.
 A while back, they were saying all fats are bad but now certains fats are good but plenty of them are bad.
+So rather than following all that "recommendations" which changes every once in a while, why not stick to something that works well for me; which in this case is the whole fasting routine and all.